pimcore/pimcore/docs/Development_Documentation/02_MVC/02_Template/02_View_Helpers.md

 ```

 ### template
 This method is designed to include an other template directly, without calling an action.
-If you use this extensively
-on the same view object, the parameter $resetPassedParams will come very handy.

 ```$this->template(string $path, [array $params = []], [bool $resetPassedParams = false], [bool $capture = false])```